 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-That's not quite as good of a deal as when Marriott offered a 60% bonus in November 2020.
-However, this is still a great rate for the right redemptions.
+Note that this promotion falls well short of the standard Marriott buy points promotion — which typically ranges from a 50-60% bonus.
+Marriott last offered a 60% bonus in November 2020.
+However, this is still a solid rate for the right redemptions.

 A Note on Buying Points

-Before we get into the details of this promotion, let's point out that buying points isn't always a great idea.
-Without a bonus like this, the price to buy points is typically higher than the redeemable value they present.
+Before we get into the details of this promotion, let's point out that buying points generally isn't a great idea.
+Especially without a bonus, the price to buy points is typically higher than the redeemable value they present.

 With that said, there are two cases when buying miles can be a smart move.
 The first is when topping off your account balance for a specific redemption.
 The second is when the price to buy points for a redemption is cheaper than paying for the same product outright.